Tatsuya-Nonogaki/export-ADData/README.md

 | `-NoForceUsersContainer`  |         | No       | Import objects as their DN dictates: if the DN is directly under the domain root, import as is; if under Users container, import as is.
 Mutually exclusive with `-NoUsersContainer`. |

 > \*Either `-DNPath` or `-DNPrefix` is required.
 They are mutually exclusive.

 ---

+##### Note about `-FixGroup` mode

+`-FixGroup` enables a special post-import operation to set the `ManagedBy` property on groups using a provided GroupFile.
+This is necessary because `ManagedBy` typically references user objects, which must already exist in the target AD.
+This mode does not create or remove any groups or users—it only updates the `ManagedBy` property for existing groups, mapping references according to the `-DNPath`, and advanced options (such as `-TrimOU`, `-NoUsersContainer`, etc.).

+- `-FixGroup` is mutually exclusive with user/group import modes.
+- Requires a valid `-GroupFile` (prompted if omitted).
+- Use the same `DNPath` (and advanced options if applicable) as your prior imports for correct results.
+- For best results, run after all user and group objects are imported.

+---